puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_exported.markdown

 Behavior
 -----

 When resource stashing (AKA storeconfigs) is enabled, the puppet master will send a copy of every [catalog][] it compiles to [PuppetDB][].
-PuppetDB retains the most recent catalog for every node, and provides the puppet master with a search interface to those catalogs.
+PuppetDB retains the most recent catalog for every node and provides the puppet master with a search interface to those catalogs.

 Declaring an exported resource causes that resource to be added to the catalog and marked with an "exported" flag, which prevents puppet agent from managing the resource (unless it was collected).
 When PuppetDB receives the catalog, it also takes note of this flag.